rombat/musicbee-navidrome-sync/README.md

 * `--db <path>` : Navidrome SQLITE .db source file path.
 By default if not passed, will look for a file named `navidrome.db` in the same folder as `musicbee-navidrome-sync.exe`
 * `-u, --user <user_name>` : selects Navidrome username (by default if not used, the first found user will be used)
 * `--verbose` : verbose debugging
+* `--show-not-found` : output that were not found in Navidrome database (useful for troubleshooting missing tracks without verbose output noise)
 * `-h, --help` : displays help for command